San Felipe Creek (Texas): History

 Archeological evidence shows that the creek and its springs have been a vital water source for human inhabitants for thousands of years.
 Spanish missionaries arrived in 1635 on Saint Philip's Day and named the creek after the saint.
 A mission, San Felipe del Rio, was established in 1808.
-A military outpost for Fort Clark at Brackettville, Camp San Felipe, was setup in 1857 and reestablished as San Felipe del Rio after the Civil War.
+A military outpost for Fort Clark at Brackettville, Camp San Felipe, was set up in 1857 and reestablished as San Felipe del Rio after the Civil War.
 The first permanent settlement, which would later become Del Rio, dates back to 1862.

 In 1868, the San Felipe Agricultural, Manufacturing and Irrigation Company was founded.
 The company dammed the creek and created a canal system to irrigate several thousand acres of land, a system that remains in use today.
 Over the years, the creek has also been used to power gristmills, ice plants, and early electric power plants for the community.

 In August 1998, remnants of Tropical Storm Charley stalled over the area, producing up to 15 inches of rain and sending a massive flood down San Felipe Creek.
 The flood killed nine people, destroyed 200 homes, and caused widespread damage to the neighborhoods adjoining the creek.
 As a result, the City of Del Rio, with assistance from the FEMA, purchased over 275 acres of flood-prone properties along the creek to be maintained as open space.